 For now, let’s take a look at some of the most common symptoms of Achilles tendonitis;

-If you are experiencing any or all of these symptoms, please don’t hestate to get in touch with one of our friendly prefessionals at Northern Spinal Clinic.
+If you are experiencing any or all of these symptoms, please don’t hesitate to get in touch with one of our friendly professionals at Northern Spinal Clinic.

 When diagnosing Achilles Tendonitis, our practitioners at Northern Spinal will ask questions about the severity of the pain or swelling you are experiencing.
 Our team will also conduct tests on flexibility and range of motion to give you the best assessment.